 Not only are auto-darkening helmets effective at protecting your eyes, they help reduce neck fatigue compared to traditional fixed shade helmets.
 Even more, an auto darkening helmet can help save time between welds increasing efficiency.
 You can even find auto darkening welding helmets with neat graphics like flames or skulls!

-Thanks to Bo’s Plumbing, the best Plumber Hoover, AL has for sponsoring this post!
+Thanks to James Karpac, the best orthodontist gahanna ohio has for sponsoring this post!